POULTRY VACCINE MANUFACTURING FACILITY BECOMES FIRST BOEHRINGER INGELHEIM ANIMAL HEALTH SITE IN THE U.S. TO BE CERTIFIED AS CARBON NEUTRAL

 Apr 22, 2022, 12:30 ET

-Gainesville, Ga. poultry vaccine site has received carbon neutrality certification, becoming the company's first U.S. animal health manufacturing plant to announce carbon neutrality
+Gainesville, Ga. poultry vaccine site has received carbon neutral certification, becoming the company's first U.S. animal health manufacturing plant to announce carbon neutrality

 DULUTH, Ga., April 22, 2022 /PRNewswire/ -- Boehringer Ingelheim U.S. Animal Health today announced that its poultry vaccine site in Gainesville, Ga., has received carbon neutral certification, the first of its U.S. sites to earn this designation.
 The site, which produces nearly 60 billion poultry vaccines every year, is Boehringer Ingelheim's first major manufacturing facility site in the U.S. and its third site globally to become carbon neutral.